Radiant Cats

 Behaviour cases can be challenging.
 I can help!

-Complex felines often need, and deserve, a significant amount of time dedicated to ensuring the cat and their guardians are receiving exceptional care and support.
-After the DVM makes a diagnosis and treatment plan, I can act as another pillar of support for the client.
-I can answer questions, help family members understand and follow your treatment plan (including using a consent-focused approach to handling and administering medications), and provide the vet team with objective updates on the cat's progress.
+Complex felines often require significant time and ongoing support to ensure both the cat and their caregivers receive exceptional care.
+After the DVM establishes a diagnosis and treatment plan, I can serve as an additional layer of support for the client by answering questions, helping family members implement recommendations, teaching consent-focused approaches to handling and medication administration, and providing the veterinary team with objective updates on the cat’s progress.

 • House soiling